These blueberry glaze baked buttermilk donuts are really just so flavorful! I love anything-blueberries, and…

 Disclosure: This post may contain affiliate links.
 Please read my disclosure for more info.

-A slightly dense butter sponge cake topped with fruity blueberries.
-This cake is not overly sweet – a wonderful snack cake over tea, with friends and family.
+Easy-to-make blueberry tea cake topped with fresh blueberries.
+This cake is not overly sweet – a wonderful butter sponge cake to share with friends and family.

-This cake is called “tea cake” because it pairs well with tea, which is great for a casual afternoon tea at home.
-There is actually no tea used in the recipe!
+This cake is called “teacake” because it pairs well with tea, which is great for a casual afternoon tea at home.
+But, there is actually no tea used in this blueberry cake recipe!

 I love using blueberries in my bakes, because they are really easy to get, and you can use either fresh or frozen blueberries.
-Just note that frozen blueberries will bleed more in the cake.
+Do note frozen blueberries will bleed more in the cake.

-What Ingredients Do I Need For This Cake?
+What Ingredients Do I Need For This Blueberry Cake?

 You will need just 7 simple ingredients: